 A T7pol pretreatment of synthetic viromes generates more accurate results

 We therefore proceeded to test this T7pol treatment on mock phage mixes and compared it to other ways of treating DNA for library preparation.
 For this, two synthetic mixes were prepared from stocks of five phages, two of which were ssDNA phages (M13-yfp and PhiX174), and three dsDNA phages (T4, lambda and SPP1).
-One mix contained 48.4% of ssDNA phage genomes (45.3% of M13-yfp, 3.1% of PhiX174), while the other contained only 5.9% of ssDNA phage genomes (5.5% M13-yfp and 0.4% PhiX174, see dsDNA genome proportions in Suppl.
-Table 3).
+One mix contained 48.4% of ssDNA phage genomes (45.3% of M13-yfp, 3.1% of PhiX174), while the other contained only 5.9% of ssDNA phage genomes (5.5% M13-yfp and 0.4% PhiX174).
 The final and global phage concentration in each mix was approximately 109 genomes/mL to mimic realistic viral concentrations in fecal samples (assuming a 10-fold dilution of fecal matter at 1010 particles/g).

-Next, DNA was extracted from the two mixes, and each was subjected to one of the three following treatments (Figure 3A): (i) short MDA (sMDA) with Phi29 DNA polymerase and incubation at 30°C for 30 minutes only, (ii) T7pol-dependent DNA replication using the conditions described above and 25 µM degenerated oligonucleotides, and (iii) no pretreatment.
+Next, DNA was extracted from the two mixes, and each was subjected to one of the three following treatments (Figure 3A): (i) short MDA (sMDA), (ii) T7pol-dependent DNA replication using an excess of 10 µM degenerated oligonucleotides, and (iii) no pretreatment.
 Then, all samples were sonicated in a final volume of 100 µL and concentrated using magnetic beads.
 Finally, all were processed with the xGen kit for library preparation (see Methods for details).
 Each treatment was performed in duplicate, and the 12 samples were then sequenced on an Illumina platform.
-Read mapping on the 5 phage genomes was converted into relative abundances, i.e., reads per nt of the mapped genome, divided by the sum of all such read densities per sample.
-This allowed us to estimate the proportion of each phage in the mix at the end of all treatments and to compare them to their initial ratio (Figure 3B, and suppl.
-Table 3).
+Read mapping on the 5 phage genomes was converted into relative abundances, to estimate the proportion of each phage in the mix at the end of all treatments and to compare them to their theoretical initial ratio (Figure 3B, and supplementary table 3).

 We found that the DNA samples treated directly with xGen libraries (absence of pretreatment) led to a major depletion of the ssDNA phages: starting with the 48.4% input ssDNA mix, ssDNA phages only contributed 1.8-1.9% of the final sequencing result.
 The reduction of the ssDNA mix was even more drastic with 5.9% input ssDNA, as no reads matching the two ssDNA phages were obtained in one of the replicates, and M13 contributed only 0.09% of the sequenced virome in the other experiment.
-Since input DNA strands for library preparation were twice as abundant for ssDNA phages relative to dsDNA phages, the overall ssDNA phage depletion was 10-fold for the high input mix and over 30-fold for the low input mix.
+Since input DNA strands for library preparation were twice less abundant for ssDNA phages relative to dsDNA phages, the overall ssDNA phage depletion was 10-fold for the high input mix and over 30-fold for the low input mix.